KelvCodes/-Food-Donation-App/README.md

 - A **simple and impactful** web app that connects people with **excess food** to those in need! 🤝🥗
 **Reduce food waste, fight hunger, and build a caring community.** ❤️
 - ✅  **🗺️ Map Integration** – View food pickup locations on Google Maps. .
-- ✅ **🎨 Sleek UI & Transitions** – A visually stunning and user-friendly design.
+- ✅ **📩 Contact Donors** – Message donors directly for food collection.
 - ✅ **🌙 Dark Mode** – Work comfortably in any lighting condition.
 - ✅ **📱 Fully Responsive** – Optimized for mobile & desktop use.